Lindt8/PHITS-Tools/paper.md

-When parsing standard PHITS tally output, `PHITS Tools` returns a metadata dictionary, a 10-dimensional NumPy array universally accommodating of all possible PHITS tally output containing all numerical results (structured as shown in the table below), and a Pandas DataFrame containing the same numerical information for users preferring Pandas.
+When parsing standard PHITS tally output, `PHITS Tools` returns a metadata dictionary, a 10-dimensional NumPy array universally accommodating of all possible PHITS tally output containing all numerical results (structured as shown in the table below), and a Pandas DataFrame containing the same numerical information for users preferring working with Pandas.

 +------------+---------------------------------------------------------------------------------------+
 | axis       | description                                                                           |